sheilar32/vagrant-ss/README.markdown

 - development
 - testing
 - production
-- One Git Server with a full Git software installation

 REQUIRED:
 To use this module with your current Vagrant Implementation, you have to install two vagrant plugins: